What does the Bay Area Paragliding Association Do?

 - BAPA ran a thermal clinic at Tollhouse.
-It will be even better next year.
+It will be even better next time.

-- BAPA ran the Tollhouse fly-in and the Monster Mash that was just held at Big Sur.
+- BAPA ran the Tollhouse fly-in and the Monster Mash held at Big Sur.
 BAPA members got a discount on the campground fees.

-- BAPA pays for the windsocks and etc. at the Dumps, or reimburses those that pay for them.
+- BAPA pays for the windsocks and etc. at the Dump, or reimburses those that pay for them.

-- BAPA works to help P2s transition to P3s by having observers available at Ed Levin and by presenting educational activities.
+- BAPA works to help P2s transition to P3s by connecting pilots in the community and by presenting educational activities.